On sub-Riemannian geodesics in $SE(3)$ whose spatial projections do not have cusps: : Sub-Riemannian Problem on

-The existence of minimizers for the problem $\mathbf{P_{mec}}$ is guaranteed by the theorems by Chow-Rashevskii and Filippov on sub-Riemannian structures \cite{Agrachev}.
-We consider those boundary conditions, for which a minimizer of $\mathbf{P_{mec}}$ does not admit an internal cusp (i.e. an interior point with infinite curvature).
-Clearly, such minimizers are also geodesics.
-We have the following important remark about the minimizers. \begin{rem} \begin{itemize} \item We have that for $\mathbf{P_{mec}}$, there are no abnormal extremals.
-It follows from the fact that any sub-Riemannian manifold with a $2$-generating distribution does not allow abnormal extremals (see Chapter 20.5.1 in \cite{Agrachev}).
-This is the case here as we have for $\Delta := \{\cA_3,\cA_4,\cA_5\}$, $6=dim[\Delta,\Delta]=dim\{\cA_1,\cA_2,\cA_3,\cA_4,\cA_5,\cA_6\}=dim(SE(3))$. \item Due to the non-existence of the non abnormal extremals, the minimizers are always analytic \cite{Agrachev}. \end{itemize} \end{rem} \begin{rem} Note that geodesics of $\mathbf{P_{mec}}$ may lose local and/or global optimality after the end condition at a conjugate point or global optimality at a Maxwell point.
-A Maxwell point is a point $\gamma(t)$ on a sub-Riemannian geodesic $\gamma$ such that $\gamma(t)=\tilde{\gamma}(t)$ for another extremal trajectory $\tilde{\gamma}$ with initial condition satisfying $\tilde{\gamma}(0)=\gamma(0)$.
-A conjugate point on the other hand is a critical value of the exponential map defined in Section \ref{sec:3e} (see Theorem 21.11 in \cite{Agrachev}). \end{rem}
+where the control variables $u^i\in \mathbb{L}_1([0,T])$ for $i=3,4,5$.
+In particular, we only consider the curves for which the absolute curvature of the spatial projections is in $\mathbb{L}_1([0,T])$.
+The control variables are contravariant components of the velocity vector, so we index them with upper indices. \begin{remark} The problem $\PMEC$ given by~(\ref{eq:PMECStatControl}) can be seen as a motion planing problem for a spacecraft, that can move forward/backward (in direction $\cA_3$) and rotate about axis $u^4 \cA_1 + u^5 \cA_2$.
+The control $u^3$ determines spacial velocity (the sign of $u^3$ determines forward/backward propagation), while the controls $u^4$ and $u^5$ determine the angular velocity, cf. Fig.~\ref{movingframe}. \end{remark} The existence of minimizers for the problem $\PMEC$ is guaranteed by the theorems by Chow-Rashevskii and Filippov on sub-Riemannian structures~\cite{notes}. \begin{remark} About smoothness of minimizers of $\PMEC$. \begin{itemize} \item We have that for $\PMEC$, there are no abnormal extremals.
+It follows from the fact that any sub-Riemannian manifold with a $2$-generating distribution does not allow abnormal extremals (see Chapter 20.5.1 in \cite{notes}).
+This is the case here as we have for $\Delta := \{\cA_3,\cA_4,\cA_5\}$, $\dim(\,[\Delta,\Delta])=\dim(\spann\{\cA_1,\cA_2,\cA_3,\cA_4,\cA_5,\cA_6\})=\dim\,(\SE)=6$. \item Due to the non-existence of abnormal extremals, the geodesics are always analytic \cite{notes} and so are the extremal controls.
+A priori, in the application of the Pontryagin Maximum Principle (PMP) \cite{notes,Vinter2010}, one cannot restrict to smooth controls where one relies on $\mathbb{L}_{\infty}$-controls for $\PMEC$ (and $\mathbb{L}_{1}$-controls for $\Pcurve$, similar to the $\SEtwo$-case \cite[ch:5.1, App.B]{Boscain2013a}).
+In retrospect, however, the minimizers are analytic, and one can write the sub-Riemannian distance from $g$ to $e=(\ul{0},I)$ on $(\SE,\Delta,\mathcal{G}_{\xi})$ as

-We define a geodesic as follows. \begin{defn} On any manifold with a given metric, a geodesic connecting two points is a locally length minimizing \footnote{By locally length minimizing, we mean that for any point $X$ on the geodesic, there is a sufficiently small open neighbourhood such that for any point $Y$ on this geodesic inside this neighbourhood, the geodesic is the shortest path connecting $X$ and $Y$.} path joining those points with respect to the metric. \end{defn}

-For such boundary conditions, a minimizer of $\mathbf{P_{mec}}$ is also a minimizer of $\mathbf{P_{curve}}$ and a geodesic as well.
-Akin to the $SE(2)$ case \cite{DuitsSE2}, we can use both spatial and sub-Riemannian arc-length parametrizations $s$ and $t$, with